Common name: Marigold, Calendula

 - Immuno-stimulating properties are derived from the polysaccharides and volatile oil.

-- Anti-fungal properties are only found in a tincture it is the resins that are anti-fungal and these need 90% EtOH for extraction.
+- Anti-fungal properties are only found in a tincture.
+It is the resin, myristic & palmitic esters which are anti-fungal (resin requires 90% EtOH for extraction).

-- Vulnerary actions are due to the xanthophyls (which stimulate granulation tissue), mucilage and volatile oil.
+- Vulnerary actions are due to the xanthophyls (which stimulate granulation tissue), mucilage and volatile oils.

-- Creams, ointments, oils, poultices, suppositories, and fresh plant succus.
+- Topicals: washes, creams, ointments, oils, poultices, suppositories, and fresh plant succus.

-Toxicity: An extremely safe herb without documented side effects.
+- An extremely safe herb without documented side effects.
+There is a low but potential likelihood for allergic sensitivity.

-Contraindications: Avoid internally in pregnancy due to potential emmenagogue effects.
+- Avoid internally in pregnancy due to potential emmenagogue effects and in known Asteraceae allergy.